Data-Science-for-Linguists-2021/languageID-relatedconfusion/README.md

 ### Current status

-Second Progress Report (due 23 March) is NOT completed.
+:white_check_mark: Second Progress Report (due 23 March) IS completed.
 The full dataset has been gathered!

 See `progress_report.md` for more details, or `project_plan.md` for overall